arturnt/jstutorial/README.md

 ### Types

-Before we delve any further we should really talk about types, and the important operator "typeof".Objects that we talked about above will have types.
-For the most part, the built in objects will have more interesting types like "string" or "number", and the ones we create will be a little more boring like "object".
+Before we delve any further we should really talk about types, and the important operator `typeof`.Objects that we talked about above will have types.
+For the most part, the built in objects will have more interesting types like `string` or `number`, and the ones we create will be a little more boring like `object`.
 Let's talk about types in terms of examples:

     typeof "hello" // = string
     typeof Infinity // = number, Infinity is a built-in number.